 About the Author:

-Continue below for the Top 5 Reasons to read the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'SNOWGLOBE' blog tour brought to you by TBR & BEYOND TOURS, DELACORTE PRESS/PENGUIN RANDOM HOUSE, and SOYOUNG PARK!
+Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'BINGSU FOR TWO' book tour brought to you by TBR & BEYOND TOURS, UNION SQUARE & CO. / STERLING PUBLISHING, and SUJIN WITHERSPOON!

 Add to Goodreads